Definition of general education

 - successfully passing the ECUS exam

-These requirements are specified in the general enrollment conditions during the simulation through the guide.
+These requirements are specified in the general enrollment conditions.